-The deep external pudendal artery originates just below the superficial external pudendal artery and enters medially deep to the spermatic cord or round ligament of the uterus and provides the scrotum or labium majus.
+The deep external pudendal artery originates just below the superficial external pudendal artery and enters medially deep to the spermatic cord or round ligament of the uterus and supplies the scrotum or labium majus.

 The descending genicular artery leaves the canal by descending inside the substance of vastus medialis and splits into articular and saphenous branches.
 The saphenous branch, also named saphenous artery, accompanies the saphenous nerve as it arises via the roof of adductor canal.

-Alternative names of femoral artery: Some vascular surgeons, call the first part of femoral artery, proximal to the origin of profunda femoris artery as ‘common femoral artery’ and its continuance distally as ‘superficial femoral artery.’.
+Alternative names of femoral artery: Some vascular surgeons, call the first part of femoral artery, proximal to the origin of profunda femoris artery as ‘common femoral artery’ and its continuance distally as ‘superficial femoral artery’.

-Compression, Palpation And Cannulation of Femoral Artery
+Compression, Palpation and Cannulation of Femoral Artery

 - The femoral artery can be compressed against the femoral head at the midinguinal point to control the bleeding in the distal part of the limb.